Spiritual Symbolism in the Life of Pi: Island and Ocean

 The meerkats are innocent and defenseless against an unrelenting and cruel Nature.
 Their lives are filled with suffering, ignorance and bondage and they are forever caught in the cycle of creation and destruction or day and night.

-In the island, the thread which PI unties from his wrist and ties to the tree represents the bonds, which we form with the world and which hold us in chains.
-The water well in the island, which is surrounded by the ocean, represents the limited opportunities we have in this world to satisfy our desires and our thirst for things.
+On the island, the thread that Pi unties from his wrist and ties to the tree represents the bonds that we form with the world and that hold us in chains.
+The water well on the island, which is surrounded by the ocean, represents the limited opportunities we have in this world to satisfy our desires and our thirst for things.

-The flower which he opens in the night, while trying to sleep in the branches of the tree, represents consciousness.
-The tooth he finds in the flower represents the latent impressions (samskaras) in our minds or the relics of our past which are responsible for our next birth and continuity in the samsara.
-Finally, the meerkats are the individual souls who are caught in the island (Jambudvipa) in the cycle of life and death.
+The flower that he opens in the night, while trying to sleep in the branches of the tree, represents consciousness.
+The tooth he finds in the flower represents the latent impressions (samskaras) in our minds or the relics of our past, which are responsible for our next birth and continuity in the samsara.
+Finally, the meerkats are the individual souls who are caught on the island (Jambudvipa) in the cycle of life and death.

 The scene, where Pi finally parts with the tiger, also has a symbolic significance.
 The tiger disappears into the forest, weak and emaciated, without even saying goodbye, which rankles Pi to no end.
 He feels very disappointed that the tiger just disappeared without showing any sign of affection.
 The tiger represents his past and his former Self.
 In the story, it disappeared, never to return.
 When we reach the other side of life, our physical Self drops away, without a trace.

-The movie PI ends with a great twist.
-Most people do not even realize it when it happens.
+The movie Pi ends with a great twist.
+Many viewers may not fully realize it when it happens.
 In truth, I felt bored for a moment when Pi described the alternate version of the story to the Japanese officials.
-The viewers become so caught up with the myth and legend narrated by PI based upon his real life events, that they mostly miss the real story hidden behind the myth, when he narrates it in the hospital to the two officials.
+The viewers become so caught up with the myth and legend narrated by Pi, based upon his real-life events, that they can easily miss the real story hidden behind the myth when he narrates it in the hospital to the two officials.

 People create their own illusions to cope with the greatest illusion called life.
-Whether it is good or bad for them, neither reason nor faith can explain.
-However, it gives them enough reasons to persevere in the inexplicable mystery called life and existence.
-Myths help us overlook suffering.
-They are the beautiful celluloid movies which we create in our minds to endure the contradictions, complexity and confusion of life.
+Whether it is good or bad for them is not always easy to explain through either reason or faith alone.
+However, it can give them enough reasons to persevere in the inexplicable mystery called life and existence.
+Myths often help us overlook suffering.
+They are the beautiful celluloid movies which we create in our minds to endure the contradictions, complexity, and confusion of life.

 Translate the Page